 2. Before they can think through their answers too carefully, make a test run where you let the camera roll while the customer share their spontaneous experiences.
 Often these answers are the most natural when they come top of mind and without pressure.

 3. Looking deep in your eyes can, for many, create extra nervousness.
 Therefore ask the consumer to fix their eyes on something else in the background.
-A fire extinguisher on the wall or a tree branch when your outside does the job well!
+A fire extinguisher on the wall or a tree branch when you´re outside does the job well!

 4. If possible, try to avoid mounting the camera on the tripod.
 We´ve noticed that a gimbal or a run-and-gun setup often takes the pressure off rather than having the camera attached to a large stand which makes it more formal.